Chaitanya980/Chaitanya980/README.md

 - 🎓 Pursuing a **Master's in Computer Science** at George Mason University, expected to graduate in May 2026.

+- 💻 Love to learn new technologies and new sets of areas.

 - 🌱 Currently enhancing my skills in ** AI/ML,Amazon Web Services(AWS),SpringBoot, DevOps**.

 - 🖥️ Dedicated to mastering **Data Structures and Algorithms**, actively working on the **NeetCode 150** problem set to sharpen my problem solving abilities.